Google Ads ROAS and AOV Benchmarks

 EXECUTIVE SUMMARY

-Advertising profitability and consumer purchasing power show a highly positive trajectory.
-Advertiser margins expanded significantly compared to last year, with median ROAS consistently outperforming and peaking near 7.
-Simultaneously, consumers are growing their cart sizes, driving Average Order Value to peak around 100.
-This indicates strong market confidence, improved ad efficiency, and increased consumer spending.
+Advertising profitability and consumer purchasing power show a strong positive trajectory.
+Advertiser margins are expanding, with median ROAS consistently outperforming the previous year and peaking near 7 in December.
+Consumers are also increasing their cart sizes, as Average Order Value tracks higher year-over-year, reaching peaks around 100 by March, indicating robust consumer confidence and improved campaign efficiency.

 Overall Trajectory & Performance Gaps